Nate Lowe Player Props: Rangers vs. Royals

 Nate Lowe At The Plate

-- Lowe has had at least one RBI in 56.3% of his games this year (nine of 16), with two or more RBI three times (18.8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Lowe has an RBI in 10 of 17 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.